EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then for dinner I ate out with a friend and had a carne bowl from a mexican place.

+### Day 531

+Had a quesadilla at work for lunch, saving my soylent for tomorrow and then for dinner I had leftover pizza.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/